ainsleyfreedman01/multiplicationTable/README.md

 Multiplication Table
 ====================
 This interactive multiplication table is perfect for helping younger students learn and remember their multiplication facts.
+The clean yet simple design allows for it to be used by learners of all ages.

 Here is how to use it:
 ----------------------